Moddable-OpenSource/moddable/documentation/files/files.md

 	import {Iterator} from "file";

-> **Note**: The SPIFFS file system used on ESP8266 is a flat file system, so there are no subdirectories.
+> **Note**: Because the SPIFFS file system is a flat file system,  no subdirectories are returned on devices that use it.

 ### List contents of a directory